awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-termination-policies.md

 If you use the `Default` termination policy, make it the last one in the list of termination policies\.
 For example, `--termination-policies "OldestLaunchConfiguration" "Default"`\.

 To use a custom termination policy, you must first create your termination policy using AWS Lambda\.
 To specify the Lambda function to use as your termination policy, make it the first one in the list of termination policies\.
 For example, `--termination-policies "arn:aws:lambda:us-west-2:123456789012:function:HelloFunction:prod" "OldestLaunchConfiguration"`\.
-For more information, see [Creating a custom termination policy with Lambda](lambda-custom-termination-policy.md)\.
+For more information, see [Create a custom termination policy with Lambda](lambda-custom-termination-policy.md)\.